eldios/synapse/README.rst

 - Python 2.7
 - At least 1GB of free RAM if you want to join large public rooms like #matrix:matrix.org

-Synapse is written in python but some of the libraries is uses are written in
+Synapse is written in python but some of the libraries it uses are written in
 C. So before we can install synapse itself we need a working C compiler and the header files for python C extensions.